shorebirdtech/old_repo/packages/shorebird/README.md

 - Don't yet have a nice way to handle error reporting from the server. currently Client.post will throw an exception if the server returns a non-200 response.
-- `shorebird login` is currently a stub.
-- `shorebird deploy` is not fully wired up yet.

 ## TODO / Demo
 * `shorebird create` (could be a whole app, not just counter)